The breast-specific proteome

 Table 1.
 Number of genes in the subdivided categories of elevated expression in breast.

 Table 2.
 The 12 genes with the highest level of enriched expression in breast.
 "Tissue distribution" describes the transcript detection (NX≥1) in breast as well as in all other tissues. "mRNA (tissue)" shows the transcript level in breast as NX values.
 "Tissue specificity score (TS)" corresponds to the fold-change between the expression level in breast and the tissue with second highest expression level.

 Protein expression of genes elevated in breast

-In-depth analysis of the elevated genes in breast using antibody-based protein profiling allowed us to visualize the expression patterns of the corresponding proteins.
-Several proteins were expressed in mammary glands of lactating breast.
+In-depth analysis of the elevated genes in smooth muscle using antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in different functional compartments.

-There are 41 group enriched genes expressed in the breast.
-Group enriched genes are defined as genes showing a 5-fold higher average level of mRNA expression in a group of 2-7 tissues, including breast, compared to all other tissues.
+There are 51 group enriched genes expressed in breast.
+Group enriched genes are defined as genes showing a 4-fold higher average level of mRNA expression in a group of 2-5 tissues, including breast, compared to all other tissues.

-In order to illustrate the relation of breast to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types.
+In order to illustrate the relation of breast tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.

 Figure 2.
 An interactive network plot of the breast enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of breast enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.